 Do I need an attorney for my motorcycle accident?

-If you have been injured in a motorcycle accident, it is certainly in your best interest to consult an attorney.
+If you have been injured in a motorcycle accident, consulting an attorney is certainly in your best interest.

-Motorcycle accidents can be incredibly complicated and the insurance companies will do everything they can to get out of compensating you for your injuries.
+Motorcycle accidents can be incredibly complicated, and insurance companies will do everything they can to avoid compensating you for your injuries.
 You need an experienced Joliet motorcycle accident lawyer on your side.

 If you have been in a motorcycle accident, contact Horwitz, Horwitz & Associates at (800) 985-1819.
 We will fight for your rights and get you the compensation that is rightfully yours under Illinois law.